openedx/openedx-filters/docs/how-tos/using-filters.rst

 Triggering a filter
 *******************

-In order to execute a filter in your own plugin/library, you must install the plugin where the steps are implemented and also, ``openedx-filters``.
+In order to execute a filter in edx-platform or your own plugin/library, you must install the plugin where the steps are implemented and also, ``openedx-filters``.

 .. code-block:: python